MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/react-native.md

 ## Adjust the log level

-You can control the amount of log messages that show up from Mobile Center.
+You can control the amount of log messages that show up from App Center.
 Log messages show in the console on iOS and LogCat on Android.
 Use the `setLogLevel` API to enable additional logging while debugging.
 By default, it is set to `LogLevelAssert` for the iOS App Store environment / Android release builds and `LogLevelWarning` otherwise.

 To have as many log messages as possible, use `LogLevelVerbose`.